ochuko3d/CI-CD/Clear/readme.md

 ___
 <!-- body -->
 ##
-The customer has made an additional request to claer all the post at a minutes notice.
+The customer has made an additional request to claer all the post at a minute's notice.

 <!--Headings -->
 # Thought Process